tannerdamron/Radar-NetworkingApp-Demo/README.md

 ## Known Bugs

-* Dynamic routing and user profile does not work at the moment.
+* About Us and dynamic routing to created user profiles does not work at the moment.

 ## Specifications